wouterroose-tech/jolk/doc/jolk-book.md

 Passive Coercion (Widening): Jolk performs *lossless promotions* when mixing types (e.g., adding an Int to a Double).
 The narrower type is automatically lifted to match the wider one.
 This ensures native performance without "Casting Noise."

-    `// Passive Coercion in action`
+    // Passive Coercion in action
-    `Int count = 10;`
+    Int count = 10;
-    `Double factor = 2.5;`
+    Double factor = 2.5;

-    `// The Int is automatically promoted to Double to match 'factor'`
+    // The Int is automatically promoted to Double to match 'factor'
-    `// The result is a Double (25.0), ensuring precision is maintained.`
+    // The result is a Double (25.0), ensuring precision is maintained.
-    `Double result = count * factor;`
+    Double result = count * factor;

-    `// Subsequent operations continue in the wider space`
+    // Subsequent operations continue in the wider space
-    `Double finalValue = result + 0.75;`
+    Double finalValue = result + 0.75;

-    `// Result: 25.75`
+    // Result: 25.75

 Active Coercion (Narrowing): The loss of precision is treated as a semantic boundary.
 A high-precision value cannot be silently "sunk" into a lower-precision container.
 When a transition is "lossy," the protocol pauses the evaluation, requiring an *Explicit Coercion*—a conversion message like \#asInt—to confirm that the data loss is intentional.

-    `// Active Coercion in action`
+    // Active Coercion in action
-    `Double price = 19.99;`
+    Double price = 19.99;

-    `// Attempting to assign a Double to an Int variable:`
+    // Attempting to assign a Double to an Int variable:
-    `// COMPILATION ERROR: Narrowing conversion requires explicit guidance.`
+    // COMPILATION ERROR: Narrowing conversion requires explicit guidance.
-    `Int rounded = price;`
+    Int rounded = price;

-    `// The Explicit Coercion:`
+    // The Explicit Coercion:
-    `Int finalPrice = price #asInt;`
+    Int finalPrice = price #asInt;

-    `// Result: 19 (The .99 is truncated)`
+    // Result: 19 (The .99 is truncated)

 **Numeric Operation Evaluation Rule**: The numerical type ranking is Int \< Long \< Float \< Double; Ascent is automatic, Descent is explicit, and operations between types of the same rank remain at that rank.

 ### Operator Overloading

 Operator overloading is achieved by treating symbols as unified message selectors.
 By including operators within the selector grammar, the language ensures that every operation is semantically resolved as a message send.
-This allows custom types—like ComplexNumber—to respond to standard symbols such as \+, \-, or \*, providing them with the syntactic fluidness of native primitives.
+This allows custom types—like ComplexNumber—to respond to standard symbols such as `+`, `-`, or `*`, providing them with the syntactic fluidness of native primitives.

-To implement an operator, developers define a method using the symbol as the identifier, which the Tolk engine then maps to standard JVM method names (e.g., \+ becomes \_plus() and \~\~ becomes isEqual()).
+To implement an operator, developers define a method using the symbol as the identifier, which the Tolk engine then maps to standard JVM method names (e.g., `+` becomes `_plus()` and `~~` becomes `isEqual()`).
 While these interactions are pure message sends, Jolk retains standard mathematical precedence to ensure a familiar and predictable experience for developers.

 ### Keyword Selectors

 Jolk employs a Unified Messaging model that distinguishes between *Data Arguments* in parentheses and *Logic Arguments* in closures.
 Anchored by a mandatory hashtag prefix, these selectors act as lexical fences that enable the Tolk engine to differentiate behaviour from data with $O(1)$ efficiency.Property access, such as \#name, requires no arguments, making parentheses optional.
 In contrast, data messages like list \#add(item) require mandatory parentheses to encapsulate passive values.
-Logic-driven messages, such as list \#each { i \-\> ... }, allow for a bracket-light syntax where parentheses are omitted for the closure.For hybrid messages, Jolk uses a trailing closure pattern, such as file \#open("data.txt") { f \-\> ... }.
+Logic-driven messages, such as `list #forEach { i -> ... }`, allow for a bracket-light syntax where parentheses are omitted for the closure.For hybrid messages, Jolk uses a trailing closure pattern, such as `file #open("data.txt") { f -> ... }`.
 Here, parenthesised data is followed immediately by the logic block.
 To ensure correct interpretation and maintain fluid execution, no whitespace is permitted between the selector and the opening brace.

 The distinction between *data access* and *mutation* is handled through a sleek, unified messaging protocol that eliminates the need for "get" and "set" prefixes.
-When a hashtag selector is invoked without arguments, such as user \#age, it acts as a property getter to retrieve state.
-To perform a mutation, the same selector is used as a property setter by passing the new value within parentheses, as seen in user \#age(currentAge \+ 1\).
+When a hashtag selector is invoked without arguments, such as user `#age`, it acts as a property getter to retrieve state.
+To perform a mutation, the same selector is used as a property setter by passing the new value within parentheses, as seen in `user #age(currentAge + 1`).
 This approach maintains a clean, identifier-centric syntax where the intent—whether reading or writing—is defined entirely by the presence of a data argument.

-Control flow is reimagined through the "short" selectors ? and :, which replace if/else statements.
-In Jolk’s pure object model, these are overloaded selectors sent to Boolean singletons; the True identity executes a ? block, while False ignores it.
+Control flow is reimagined through the "short" selectors `?` and `:`, which replace `if/else` statements.
+In Jolk’s pure object model, these are overloaded selectors sent to Boolean singletons; the True identity executes a `?` block, while False ignores it.
 This design allows for fluent, space-delimited branching chains that return the receiver for continued messaging.
-Because the \# selector is the exclusive gateway to an object’s state, these keywords enforce strict encapsulation, ensuring that all interactions adhere to the object's defined protocol.
+Because the `#` selector is the exclusive gateway to an object’s state, these keywords enforce strict encapsulation, ensuring that all interactions adhere to the object's defined protocol.

 ### Control flow

-Logic is executed by sending overloaded selectors (?, :, and \#while) directly to Booleans or Closures, treating control flow as a message-passing interaction rather than a compiler secret.
-By removing hardcoded keywords like if, else, and while, Jolk significantly reduces its reserved keyword count, adhering to the core philosophy that all computation is a fluid "flow of messages" between autonomous objects.
+Logic is executed by sending overloaded selectors (`?`, `:`, and `#while`) directly to Booleans or Closures, treating control flow as a message-passing interaction rather than a compiler secret.
+By removing hardcoded keywords like `if`, `else`, and `while`, Jolk significantly reduces its reserved keyword count, adhering to the core philosophy that all computation is a fluid "flow of messages" between autonomous objects.

 **if-elseIf-else Chaining**

 Branching is formalised as a recursive Message Expression sent to Boolean identities, utilizing a "bracket-light," space-delimited syntax.
-Following the grammar rule expression \= logic\_or \[ "?" closure \[ ":" (expression | closure) \] \], the ? (“ifTrue”) and : (“ifFalse/Else”) symbols act as *structural selectors* that guide the message flow.
+Following the grammar rule `expression = logic_or [ ("?" | "?!") closure [ ":" (expression | closure) ] ]`, the `?` (“ifTrue”) and `:` (“ifFalse/Else”) symbols act as *structural selectors* that guide the message flow.
 Because the : selector can be followed by either a nested Expression (starting a new ternary check) or a terminal Closure, the grammar ensures the structure "fails fast" during parsing if a chain is invalid.
 This architecture reifies logic as a fluid, keyword-less sequence of messages sent to Boolean singletons.

-    `// Multi-branch logic using ? and :`
+    // Multi-branch logic using ? and :

-    `(score >= 90) ? { Grade #A }`
+    (score >= 90) ? { Grade #A }
-        `: (score >= 80) ? { Grade #B }`
+        : (score >= 80) ? { Grade #B }
-        `: { Grade #F };`
+        : { Grade #F };

 **Control loops**

 Control loops are implemented as polymorphic dispatch messages sent to objects.
 By removing procedural keywords such as while and for, Jolk achieves a minimalist grammar where looping is an emergent protocol.
-This design allows for highly readable, message-based iterations: a fixed count is handled by an Integer receiving the \#times message (e.g., 10 \#times { ... }), while conditional logic is expressed through chains like \#repeat and \#until and the \#forEach loop is implemented as a polymorphic message send to a collection object.
+This design allows for highly readable, message-based iterations: a fixed count is handled by an Integer receiving the `#times` message (e.g., `10 \times { ... }`), while conditional logic is expressed through chains like \#repeat and `#until` and the `#forEach` loop is implemented as a polymorphic message send to a collection object.

-    `// A while  loop`
+    // A while  loop
-    `counter = 0;`
+    counter = 0;
-    `{ counter < 5 } #while { counter = counter + 1 }`
+    { counter < 5 } #while { counter = counter + 1 }

 **Pattern matching**